 -- Claire Denis upon meeting Alex Descas

 35 Shots isn't one of Denis's mind-fuck movies like The Intruder, but something more intimate, like Nénette et Boni or Friday Night (all of which feature Colin, a Modigliani painting come to life).
-It's that rare Parisian entry that focuses neither on the moneyed intellectuals, not the banlieu dwellers, but on regular working class folk.
-It is, in fact, the closest she's yet come to social realism, though Godard's impressionistic camera work prevents it from crossing that line.
+It's the rare Parisian entry that eschews moneyed intellectuals and banlieu dwellers for regular working class folk.
+It is, in fact, the closest she's come to social realism, though Godard's impressionistic camera work prevents it from crossing that line.

 Further, Denis populates the picture with characters of color, and never presents the situation as an issue, just a fact of life.
 Of French and Brazilian descent, the director grew up in West Africa, an influence that has seeped into many of her films (Chocolat, No Fear, No Die, I Can't Sleep).

 35 Shots of Rum plays the Northwest Film Forum 11/6-12.
-The NWFF is located at 1515 12th Avenue between Pike and Pine on Capitol Hill.
+The NWFF is located at 1515 12th Ave between Pike and Pine on Capitol Hill.
 For more information, please click here.
-Image from Daily Plastic.
+Images from Daily Plastic and Floating World.